Yug-Gupta1212/Fresh-Mate-Project/README.md

 ## How can I edit  to this code?

-There are several new ways to editing your application.
+There are several more ways to editing your application.

 **Use Lovable**